 One other way to get more work is by continually following up with current clients.
-Don’t let more than 2 months go by with radio silence.
-You can send a quick note asking how they are doing and if they have a need for some help with projects.
+Don’t let 2 months go by with radio silence.
+You can send a quick note asking how they are doing, or an email asking for testimonials, and if they have a need for some help with projects.
 Something like “I know you are usually very busy in Q4.
 Let me know how I can help!” will suffice.

 There are a lot of freelance gurus out there with savvy tactics to finding work and staying competitive.
 There are also quite a few self-proclaimed experts who don’t really know much.
 This makes it especially important to moderate the time spent studying, learning, and being mentored.
 A good freelance role-model should be able to demonstrate what they’ve done (not just talk about it), and you should be able to pick up on the basics by reading what they offer for free.

 That said, if you want to spend more for a course or mastermind group, that’s OK, too.
 Just understand that these learning groups can be a time suck.
 Many of the members spend much of their day scouting out tips to help them earn more quickly, but they rarely follow through and put the wisdom into practice.

 Beginning freelancers should spend an hour putting their skills into practice for every hour they spend learning.
 In the beginning of your career, it’s vital to get out there, make yourself known, and pitch your services.
 You can’t do that if you’re always on webinars or coaching calls.
 Keep track of what you spend your time on every hour by making a timesheet.
 You won't regret it.